ethitopia/reddiment/README.md

 ## Planned Enhancements

-- **Backend Framework**: Aims to incorporate the Flask framework for handling backend operations, enhancing the scalability and responsiveness of the extension.
+- **Backend Framework**: Integrating Fast-API framework for handling backend operations, enhancing the scalability and responsiveness of the extension.
-- **Database Support**: Currently integrating PostgreSQL databases to efficiently manage and query sentiment data.
+- **Database Support**: Utilizes PostgreSQL databases to efficiently manage and query sentiment data.

 ## Motivation